Supporting lung transplant patients and their carers at every step of their journey.

 My role: Storyboarding | On-site filming with staff and patients | Video editing in Premiere Pro

-Filming the Intensive Care Unit and patient story interviews
+Footage of Intensive Care Unit and patient stories

 • Designed a printed patient education booklet to complement the website